AgneseRe/CI2024_lab3/README.md

 ```

 ## Results
 The following graphs show the evolution of the **heuristic function**, in term of `h_distance`, used in the A* algorithm during the search process to solve the n-puzzle problem.
 The x-axis represents the number of steps taken by the algorithm, while the y-axis represents the value of the heuristic function at each step.
 It is possible to observe that the heuristic function fluctuates as the algorithm explores different states.
 Initially, the heuristic value tends to be higher as the algorithm is far from the goal.
 Then it tends to decrease, reflecting the reduced distance to the goal state.
-It is equal to 0 after 306 actions.
+In the analyzed case, it is equal to 0 after 306 steps.

 ![Heuristic function 8-puzzle](plots/8-puzzle_heuristic.png)